Conedy/Conedy/documentation/nodes.rst

 -	the dynamical variables such as ``x[0]``
 -	``weightSum()`` which returns the sum over the weights (``weight``) of the incoming edges.
 -	``couplingSum()`` which returns the sum over the ``weight`` × ``state`` as supplied by the incoming edges.
 For most edge types, ``state`` is the current value of the first dynamical variable of the connected node.
--	the macro ``FOREACHCONNECTEDNODE`` which provides a loop over all incoming edges.
+-	the macro ``forEachEdge`` which provides a loop over all incoming edges.
 In such a loop ``weight`` returns the weight of the respective edge and ``state`` returns the state.
 For example the first equation of the above Rössler oscillator might as well have been defined by:

 	.. code-block:: c++

 		dxdt[0] = -omega()*x[1] - x[2];
-		FOREACHCONNECTEDNODE(
+		forEachEdge(
 			dxdt[0] += weight*state - weight*x[0];
 		)

-	For an example, which requires the use of ``FOREACHCONNECTEDNODE``, see the :ref:`Kuramoto oscillator <kuramoto>`.
+	For an example, which requires the use of ``forEachEdge``, see the :ref:`Kuramoto oscillator <kuramoto>`.

 For more information on ``weight`` and ``state``, see :ref:`edges`.